Money Matters

 Software

-In the words of HMRC, the landlord must use functional compatible software to do their income tax accounting.
+In the words of HMRC, the landlord must use MTD-ready software to do their income tax accounting.

 If they use any additional software that handles relevant accounting data, such as a property management app, it should be digitally linked so the accounting data has a fully digital journey before it’s submitted to HMRC.

-Many landlords have relatively simple accounting needs and may use a spreadsheet, at best, or even a paper ledger.
+Many landlords have relatively simple accounting needs and may use a spreadsheet, at best, or even a paper ledger or notebook.

 They may not even keep accounts and instead examine bank statements each January to make their declaration.